asyncapi/website/pages/docs/tutorials/configure-asyncapi-kafka.md

 ---
 title: Configuring Schemas for Kafka messages using AsyncAPI
-description: In this tutorial, you'll learn how to configure an AsyncAPI document for Kafka messages.
+description: Explore configuring AsyncAPI document for Kafka messages.
-weight: 80
+weight: 70
 ---

 ## Introduction

-In this tutorial, you will learn how to create a schema document for Kafka Messages using AsyncAPI.
+The tutorial will walk you through the process of creating an schema document for Kafka Messages using AsyncAPI.
 Additionally, you will also learn about event-driven architecture, pub/sub model, and brokers in relation to Kafka.

 Let’s assume, you have a service that publishes data to a Kafka topic whenever a new user signs up into the application.